Airtune/73-meta-tokens/meta_ledger_protocol/atomic_swap.md

 ##### Attempting to send a locked asset

-Trying to send a locked asset will make chains for the asset in the sender account that are undetermined until the atomic swap has been concluded.
+Trying to send a locked asset will make chains on light nodes for the asset that are undetermined until the atomic swap has been concluded.

 If the atomic swap was successful then `send#atomic_swap` is treated as a valid send.
 Subsequent sends will be ignored.